-April is Oral Cancer Awareness Month.
+Although Oral Cancer Awareness Month is in April, the UK uses November for their Mouth Cancer Awareness campaign to take action.
 Lately, the U.S. has been experiencing a boost in cases of oral cancer, with even formerly low-risk groups such as non-smokers and teenagers facing a heightened risk for the disease.

 Oral cancer can be found on the roof or floor of the mouth, inner cheek lining, gums, lips, and tongue.